 After my final year in Cooper Union, I got into real estate and rented out two buildings in New Jersey.
 I was working at a computer company managing what was then the biggest digital archive of music, with very progressive people in tech, and didn’t see myself integrating with artists.
 I knew art was an extremely social thing, and I knew I wasn’t going to set up a portfolio and go to galleries, so I wanted to sustain myself [another way].
 Real estate is the reason I was painting in anonymity for a long time.
 I didn’t want anybody that I was doing business with to Google my name and find that I was drawing naked women all day or writing anything perverse.
 I didn’t want anybody to know anything about me in the business world.
 So I picked a random string of characters.

 You were ill for a year.
-How did that changed your life?
+How did that change your life?